Mohsendirbaz/ONE/webpack-configuration.md

 The project does have webpack configuration, but it uses the react-app-rewired approach rather than direct webpack.config.js files.
 This approach allows for customizing webpack configuration while still leveraging the benefits of Create React App.

+The current configuration includes several important customizations:

+1. **Proper Server/Client Code Separation**: Server-side modules like Express are properly excluded from the client bundle using fallbacks and browser field configuration.

-The current configuration includes several important customizations to fix compatibility issues, provide polyfills, and replace problematic modules with custom patches.
+2. **Compatibility Fixes**: The configuration provides polyfills for Node.js core modules and replaces problematic modules with custom patches.

+3. **Warning Handling**: A two-pronged approach is used to handle critical dependency warnings - proper module exclusion (recommended) and warning suppression (fallback).

+This approach ensures that the application builds correctly without warnings while maintaining a clean separation between client and server code.